pluralsight/guides/published/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 },
 ```

-On the other hand, the `routes/admin.js` will contain the code to execute when the `/admin` route is requested (just like the previous route):
+On the other hand, `routes/admin.js` will contain the code to execute when the `/admin` route is requested (just like the previous route):
 ```javascript
 var express = require('express');
 var config = require('../config');